arduino/arduino-iot-cloud-py/README.md

-# Python AIoT Cloud 🐍☁️
+# Python AIoT Cloud ☁️🐍☁️
-AIoT cloud implementation in Python.
+AIoT cloud implementation for Python and MicroPython.

-## Using SoftHSM and p11tool:
+## Testing on Linux
-If a crypto device is not available, the AIoT cloud can be tested on Linux using SoftHSM.
+If a crypto device is available, the following steps can be skipped, otherwise AIoT cloud can be tested on Linux using SoftHSM.

-### Create softhsm token (use first available slot, in this case 0)
+#### Create softhsm token
+Using the first available slot, in this case 0
 ```bash
 softhsm2-util --init-token --slot 0 --label "arduino" --pin 1234 --so-pin 1234
 ```

-### Import the key and certificate using p11tool:
+#### Import the key and certificate using p11tool
 ```bash
 p11tool --provider=/usr/lib/softhsm/libsofthsm2.so --login --set-pin=1234 --write "pkcs11:token=arduino" --load-privkey key.pem --label "Mykey"
 p11tool --provider=/usr/lib/softhsm/libsofthsm2.so --login --set-pin=1234 --write "pkcs11:token=arduino" --load-certificate cert.pem --label "Mykey"
 ```

+#### List objects
-### List objects (should see the key and certificate):
+This should print the key and certificate
 ```bash
 p11tool --provider=/usr/lib/softhsm/libsofthsm2.so --login --set-pin=1234 --list-all pkcs11:token=arduino